CaptainZlick/gw2-radial-menus-builds/README.md

 Download the [latest version](https://github.com/CaptainZlick/gw2-radial-menus-builds/releases/latest) and extract it inside the `<Guild Wars 2>\addons\RadialMenus` directory.

 ## Known issues
-* Build and Equipment Template 4 is currently not working
 * Build and Equipment Template 9 is not implemented yet